49 Results

 Book Marketing Bootcamp: Promote Like a ProEnrichmentSelf-published or indie authors—this high-impact session gives you the insider playbook for marketing on a budget.
 Explore the fastest, smartest ways to grow your author platform, engage readers, leverage social media, organize book launches/signings, run ads, secure reviews, and other proven tactics to turn your book into a must-read and keep sales climbing.
 The instructor LeeAnne Krusemark is a former journalist, current author and editor, and a nationwide Professor of Publishing at higher learning institutions, including Harvard Adult Education.
 Informative handouts for future use are included in class fee.
 This is a virtual class.
 Participants must have audio and visual technology capabilities such as a laptop, tablet, or a smartphone.2026 Summer -

 Bounce Back Project Book ClubEnrichmentThe Bounce Back Project is focused on promoting health and resiliency.
 Our book reads allow us to share laughter and perspectives with one another as we learn to better understand ourselves, allow ourselves grace, and develop the courage to be who we are.
-Our June discussion will feature XXX by XXX.
-Our August discussion will feature XXX by XXX.
+Our June discussion will feature The Glass Castle by Jeannette Walls.
+Our August discussion will feature The Power of Bridging: How to Build a World Where We All Belong by John A. Powell.
 Books in various formats may be requested through the Pioneerland Public Library System online at https://www.pioneerland.lib.mn.us/ or by visiting your local library.
 Learn more about the Bounce Back Project™ and connect with the Willmar group HERE.2026 Summer -

 Build and Battle Robotics (LEGO Edition)EnrichmentStep into the arena with Build & Battle Robotics (LEGO Edition), where creativity meets competition!
 Working in small teams, students will use LEGO robotics kits to design and build their own battling machines—whether it’s a powerful pusher, a clever wedge, or a spinning striker.
 Along the way, they’ll learn the engineering behind gearing, traction, and armor as they tweak and improve their designs.
 The camp culminates in fast-paced, ring-style matches that bring excitement and strategy to life.
 Packed with action and hands-on learning, this camp is the perfect way for kids to dive into robotics while having a blast in friendly, high-energy competitions!2026 Summer -